-The Frick Building is one of the major landmarks of downtown Pittsburgh.
+The Frick Building is one of the major landmarks in downtown Pittsburgh.
 The tower was built by and subsequently named for Henry Clay Frick.
 The building is registered on the National Register of Historic Places.
 Pittsburghers may recognize many additional buildings designed by Frick around the city, as he was a well-known coke producer who had a large portfolio of commercial buildings in the city.

 The building opened in March 1902 and had 20 floors.
 Many Pittsburghers were excited as it was the tallest building in the city at that time.
 There’s a fun fact about the building—many credit it was 21 floors, as a leveling of the landscape in 1912 caused the basement to become the entrance.
 The building’s architect was a Chicagoan named Daniel H. Burnham of the firm D.H.
 Burnham and Co.